kmmndr/restic.mk/README.md

 # Restic.mk

-[Restic](https://restic.net/) is a wonderful backup tool.
-But it has no configuration file.
-This project aim to simply automate backup tasks.
+[Restic](https://restic.net/) is a wonderful backup tool, but it has no configuration file. [restic.mk](https://github.com/kmmndr/restic.mk) aims to automate backup and restore tasks in the simplest way.

 ## Requirements